 The main advantage of prior authorization is that it can be an effective cost-saving measure for insurance providers.
 Since most physicians are not as concerned with costs, prior authorization allows insurance providers to ensure that the most cost-efficient medication is used for each given situation.
 This can save you money down the line.

 Prior authorization can also serve as a protection for patients against the ills of overprescribing.
-By limiting physicians’ ability to prescribe certain medications over a suggested limit, insurance providers can help deter doctors from prescribing drugs at dangerous levels.
+By limiting physicians’ ability to prescribe certain medications over a suggested limit, insurance providers can deter doctors from prescribing unnecessary or overpriced drugs at dangerous levels.
 This is best seen in the context of the American opioid epidemic where insurance providers are limiting the amount of painkillers that doctors can prescribe to help stay the rising numbers of opioid-addicted patients.

 What Are the Disadvantages of Prior Authorization?